shuohaopolyu/TL-RNN-StatePrediction-StructDyn/README.md

 # TL-RNN-StatePrediction-StructDyn

 This repository contains the code for the paper "State Estimation in Structural Dynamics through RNN Transfer Learning".
-Feel free to contact us at [cee-shuo.hao@connect.polyu.hk](mailto:ceecee-shuo.hao@connect.polyu.hk) for any questions or comments.
+Feel free to contact us for any questions or comments.

 ## Installation